Read some of the experiences from actual clients of First Step Services.

-I approached group with this idea that I’d be a “normal” person amongst a bunch of weathered alcoholics.
+I approached group with this idea that I’d be a normal person amongst a bunch of weathered alcoholics.
 Upon listening to other people, perspectives and stories, none of which in my opinion are categorized that way – I encountered a lot of self-reflection in a light I’d never seen before.
 I’ve realized a lot of what makes my drinking a problem and are the reasons why what Jessie calls “triggers”; anxiety.
 This has been the source of my teenage drug use, as well as multiple personal problems and group has inspired me to take action and address it.
 Yes, I expected the subject matter to be repetitive and at no point was a topic repeated without necessary elaboration.
 The stories of my peers were so diverse it was inspiring to realize that people resort to the same means of copings despite the difference in background, but we are all capable of alternative means of coping.
 I love that my last class addressed “denial” because I have been internally confronting my battle with denial throughout my experience here.

 When first coming to group, my opinion/thoughts of the sessions were very poor.
 I felt as if I was in elementary class talking about feelings and drawing, but, as time passed I became respectful for what First Step Services does for individuals as well as for myself.
 I have learned a lot about me and what could/are my triggers to consuming alcohol.
 I enjoyed revisiting my values in life and how I would feel if they were to be taken away.
-I feel this class will make me more responsible and thoughtful to my wellbeing and people/work.
-I have realized that it’s my fault that I’m here and need to deal better with stressors this life throws at me.
+I feel this class will make me more responsible and thoughtful to my well being and people/work.
+I have realized that it’s my fault that I’m here and need to deal better with stress this life throws at me.
 I hope others will learn from my mistakes, and become aware it only takes one time to change your life!
 Life is 10% of what happens to you and 90% how you react!

 I naturally viewed First Step as a mandatory inconvenience.
-I also did not thing I had a problem.
+I also did not think I had a problem.
 The more I opened up as the groups went on, the more opportunities for self-reflection arose.
 Although it is not major, I definitely should slow my drinking down.
 The group members and activities at First Step have allowed me to learn new methods to control my habit and new ways of thinking to look on the bright side even when it gets tough.
 Jessie was a great leader and did an awesome job maintaining and guiding the open, positive atmosphere in each group.

 When I first started First Step I wasn’t sure what to expect.
 I really do appreciate everything I have learned.
 I leave here feeling better, more energetic.
 The most helpful thing was being open and hearing how others can relate to you, realizing that you’re not alone makes it easier, not as tense to what to open up because there is no judgment.
 Treatment has changed me in ways I didn’t think it would.
 I am healthier, I go to the gym more, my home is more organized.
 My lifestyle has changed, who I surround myself by.
 I realized I don’t need to go downtown just to have a good time.